eshwen/macOS-setup/README.md

 sudo getnonfreefonts --sys -a
 ```

-If the above doesn't work (sometimes the `microtype` package kinda fails to map things properly), also try
+If the above doesn't work (sometimes the `microtype` package fails to map things properly), also try

 ```sh
 updmap-sys